getsentry/sentry/docs/buffer.rst

         }
     }

-Because the Redis buffer relies on the Nydus package, this gives you the ability to specify multiple nodes and have keys automatically distributed.
+You also have the ability to specify multiple nodes and have keys automatically distributed.
 It's unlikely that you'll need this functionality, but if you do, a simple configuration might look like this:

 .. code-block:: python